 After South Africa, I hit up Accra again – but since we already covered that, we’ll get onto the last city of my circle.
-And in case your curious, I didn’t fly straight back to DC from Accra as that flight is only offered a few days of the week – not everyday.
+And in case you’re curious, I didn’t fly straight back to DC from Accra as that flight is only offered a few days of the week – not every day.

 Upon leaving the train station the first thing you notice is just how many cyclists there are – they’re everywhere!

 Of course, it’s easy to get distracted by all the cyclists.
 So ya have to refocus back on the really cool canals that are intertwined throughout the city.

 But before ya know it…you’re back at bikes again…